iyzico/recruitment/README.md

 **Q6.
 How does the adaptation process work after starting the job?**

 a) Welcome kit is delivered to the new iyzinator.
-(Monitor, Macbook, office chair, a balance is loaded into their digital wallet account for their needs, various gifts are added to the package :) )
+(Monitor, Macbook, a balance is loaded into their digital wallet account for their needs, various gifts are added to the package :) )

 b) iyziMate is assigned to help you with anything you need and provide support for 2 months, There is a detailed orientation program designed for you to fully grasp the iyzico culture,